Hyper-casual games have improved the mobile gaming experience in an unexpected way.

 Time is money, and no one likes to waste their time on things that are unnecessary.
 So, it is best to add marketing mumbo jumbo at the end of gameplay and keep loading times to a minimum.

 Anything beyond a 5 second load time and you will start to see a drop-off rate occur.
-If your game takes more than 5 seconds to load, your campaign will likely lose 25-40% of potential users.
+If your game takes more than 5 seconds to load, your campaign will likely lose 25-40% of potential mobile gamers.

 The core of hyper-casual games lies in simplicity.
 While creating your hyper-casual game campaign, make sure that all the features are kept simple, in some cases even leaving branding purely for pages either side of gameplay.